 Today you’ll board an overnight flight to Barcelona.

 Please note: If you're taking advantage of the pre-trip extension to Barcelona, you will follow the pre-trip itinerary until Day 4, when you'll board the Ocean Explorer and join your fellow base travelers for the rest of the expedition.
 All activities and inclusions will be covered; please see the pre-trip extension itinerary for details.

-Arrive this morning in Barcelona, the vibrant capital of Spain’s Catalonia region.
+Arrive in Barcelona, the vibrant capital of Spain’s Catalonia region.
 If you purchased your airfare from Vantage, a representative will meet you at the airport and assist with the transfer to your hotel.
-You arrive this evening in time for a Welcome Dinner at the hotel with your fellow expeditioners, including those on the Barcelona pre-trip extension.
+This evening, enjoy a Welcome Dinner at the hotel with your fellow expeditioners, including those on the Barcelona pre-trip extension.

 Exploring Catalonia’s vibrant cultural heart

 This morning you'll get to know the sophisticated capital of Catalonia on a panoramic tour that includes the hugely successful revitalization project of Port Vell, the Olympic Village that hosted the 1992 Games.
 Then, ascend Montjuic for spectacular city views.
 Continue to the Plaza de España, adorned with Venetian towers and a towering fountain, and to La Sagrada Família cathedral, Antoni Gaudí’s famous masterpiece and a UNESCO World Heritage Site, which you'll be able to visit on your own.
 After seeing the architectural treasures along the tree-lined Passieg de Gràcia — including surreal buildings by Gaudí — there’ll be plenty of time to shop the city’s famous pedestrian-only Las Ramblas.
 The tour concludes at La Barceloneta Beach, where an included lunch awaits.